curl/everything-curl/internals/tests/run.md

 ## Run a specific test without valgrind

-The test suite will use valgrind by default if it finds it, which is an excellent way to find problems but it also makes the test run much slower.
+The test suite uses valgrind by default if it finds it, which is an excellent way to find problems but it also makes the test run much slower.
 Sometimes you want to do it faster:

     ./runtests.pl -n 144